 Research

-My research sits at the intersection of classical philosophy, the methodology of the sciences, and contemporary science policy.
-I am particularly concerned with how philosophical foundations, largely invisible within modern specialized disciplines, shape the way science is understood, communicated, and applied in public and institutional settings.
-My principal aim is to recover and apply the methodological tradition of the Lublin Philosophical School, developed at the John Paul II Catholic University of Lublin (KUL), Poland, to questions that contemporary philosophy of science and science policy have not been able to resolve from within their own frameworks.
+My research examines how philosophical foundations, often implicit within modern specialized disciplines, shape the way science is understood, communicated, and applied in public and institutional settings.
+My principal aim is to recover and apply the methodological tradition of the Lublin Philosophical School, developed at the John Paul II Catholic University of Lublin (KUL), to questions that contemporary philosophy of science and public policy on science and technology, but have not fully resolved from within their own frameworks.
+This work is situated at the intersection of classical philosophy, the methodology of the sciences, and contemporary public policy on science and technology.

 Current Research: Dissertation

+This research program takes its most developed form in my doctoral dissertation.
 My doctoral dissertation is currently in progress under the supervision of Professor Agnieszka Lekka-Kowalik, Chair of the Department of the Methodology of the Sciences at KUL.
-I am presently writing Chapter 3 of a four-chapter dissertation examining how classical philosophy clarifies the role of science and science advisers in contemporary science policymaking.
-Focusing on Sheila Jasanoff's account of co-production and civic epistemology, the dominant framework in Science and Technology Studies, the dissertation reconstructs the philosophical assumptions underlying her treatment of science and uncertainty, and assesses them from the standpoint of the Aristotelian-Thomistic methodology of the Lublin Philosophical School.
+Focusing on Sheila Jasanoff's account of co-production and civic epistemology, the dominant framework in Science and Technology Studies, the dissertation reconstructs the philosophical assumptions underlying her treatment of science and uncertainty, and assesses them from the standpoint of the classical philosophical methodology of the Lublin Philosophical School.
 It argues that a classical realist philosophical framework offers a more coherent basis for understanding the nature of science and the dialectical deliberation required in science-policy settings, while respecting the role of uncertainty in contemporary scientific reasoning.

 Working Title: Science in Society: Science Advisers in Policymaking.
 Analysis and Criticism of Sheila Jasanoff's View